turgon/minhash/README.md

 Just goofing around for now.

-So far built an 8bit and 16bit min hasher that meets the hash.Hash interface.
+This library provides 8-, 16-, 32, and 64-bit Min Hashers.
+MinHash implements the hash.Hash interface.
 It has good unit test coverage and a fuzz test.

-Next up, 32, 64 bit.
+It needs a bit of refactoring, and further testing.

 Then some experimenting.